Erdiko/documentation/docs/user-admin/index.md

 The build npm script (noted below) from the Angular CLI application actually compiles the typecsript into common JS files.
 We would highly recommend reviewing this file if you plan on editing any code.

-## Setup / Configuration for ngx-user-admin for local development
+## Setup / Configuration of ngx-user-admin for local development

 Running the Angular CLI application locally is an easy way to see your changes quickly before "building" and allowing the Erdiko Application to serve the compiled files.